bdeleonardis1/61ADatabaseDemo/README.md

 ![Create Table](readimages/third.PNG)

-Name the table Answers and a column called correct of type integer.
+Name the table Answers and create a column called correct of type integer.
 Your prompt should look like this if you filled out the fields correctly:

 ![Create Table](readimages/fourth.PNG)